 Need to know how to ask to shadow a doctor?
 Watch this video:

-As well, PA programs often require extensive clinical experience prior to application – to be highly competitive, 4000 hours of direct hands-on patient care is recommended.
-You will see above what some of the average hours among applicants look like for top schools.
-You will most likely discuss clinical experience in your answer to the “why do you want to be a PA?” interview question, because it is such a crucial aspect of being a successful candidate.
-This patient care requirement can be met through volunteering (e.g., as an EMT, in patient transport, or in various hospital departments), though many PAs worked in healthcare in some capacity prior to pursuing a PA program – nurses, phlebotomists, paramedics, and medical assistants are frequently applicants to PA programs.
+PA programs often require extensive clinical experience prior to application – to be highly competitive, 4,000 hours of direct hands-on patient care is recommended.
+You will most likely discuss clinical experience in your answer to the “what are your goals as a PA?” interview question, because it is such a crucial aspect of being a successful candidate.
+This patient care requirement can be met through volunteering (e.g., as an EMT, in patient transport, or in various hospital departments), though many PAs worked in healthcare or other premed jobs prior to pursuing a PA program – nurses, phlebotomists, paramedics, and medical assistants are frequently applicants to PA programs.

 Is Education More Difficult for MDs or PAs?